KlasaCommunityPlugins/klasa-bot-plugin/README.md

 - [x] dogfacts -  Gives you a random dog fact.
 - [x] horsefacts - Gives you a random horse fact
 - [x] insult -
-- [x] markov - Generate a markov chain from the text chat.
 - [x] randquote - Returns a random message from someone in the channel.
 - [x] shame - Rings a bell on the server shaming the mentioned person.
 - [x] trumpquote - Returns a random Donald Trump quote.